Hganavak/archive/_workshops/latex.md

 Back in Overleaf, let's create a new folder to save our figures. `figures` seems like the logical choice here!
 Make sure you **don't** create this folder inside the `chapters` folder, to be safe try clicking the `main.tex` file before clicking the `New Folder` icon.

 After we have our new folder it's time to upload our existing figure.
-Click on the folder (so that it becomes highlight) and then click the `Upload` button and find the file we just downloaded.
+Click on the folder (so that it becomes highlighted) and then click the `Upload` button and find the file we just saved.

-If it looks like your file hasn't uploaded, try clicking the little `>` (expand) icon to the left of the folder.
-After your all done your new project structure should look like this:
+If it looks like your file hasn't uploaded, try clicking the little `>` (expand) icon to the left of the `figures` folder.
+After you're all done your new project structure should look like this:

 <img src="/assets/workshops/latex/project_structure2.png" alt="Project File Structure" class="screenshot" />